lorensen/VTKExamples/src/Cxx.md

 [ImageValueRange](/Cxx/Images/ImageValueRange)| vtkImageData | Get the range of image pixel values (min/max).
 [ImageVariance3D](/Cxx/Images/ImageVariance3D)| vtkImageVariance3D | Construct a new image consisting of the variance of the input image at each pixel.
 [ImageWarp](/Cxx/Images/ImageWarp)| vtkBMPReader vtkImageLuminance vtkWarpScalar vtkMergeFilter | Combine the imaging and visualization pipelines to deform an image in the z-direction.
 The vtkMergeFilter is used to combine the warped surface with the original color data.
+[IsoSubsample](/Cxx/ImageProcessing/IsoSubsample) | vtkImageMarchingCubes vtkImageShrink3D vtkImageGaussianSmooth| This figure demonstrates aliasing that occurs when a high-frequency signal is subsampled.
+High frequencies appear as low frequency artifacts.
+The left image is an isosurface of a skull after subsampling.
+The right image used a low-pass filter before subsampling to reduce aliasing.
+[MedianComparison](/Cxx/ImageProcessing/MedianComparison) | vtkImageGaussianSmooth vtkImageMedian3D vtkImageNoiseSource| Comparison of Gaussian and Median smoothing for reducing low-probability high-amplitude noise.
+[MorphologyComparison](/Cxx/ImageProcessing/MorphologyComparison) | vtkImageDilateErode3D vtkImageSeedConnectivity | This figure demonstrates various binary filters that can alter the shape of segmented regions.
+[Pad](/Cxx/ImageProcessing/Pad) | vtkImageConstantPad vtkImageMirrorPad | Convolution in frequency space treats the image as a periodic function.
+A large kernel can pick up features from both sides of the image.
+The lower-left image has been padded with zeros to eliminate wraparound during convolution.
+On the right, mirror padding has been used to remove artificial edges introduced by borders.
 [RGBToHSI](/Cxx/Images/RGBToHSI)| vtkImageRGBToHSI |Convert RGB to HSI.
 [RGBToHSV](/Cxx/Images/RGBToHSV)| vtkImageRGBToHSV |Convert RGB to HSV.
 [RGBToYIQ](/Cxx/Images/RGBToYIQ)| vtkImageRGBToYIQ |Convert RGB to YIQ.
 [RescaleAnImage](/Cxx/ImageProcessing/RescaleAnImage) | vtkImageShiftScale | Rescale an image
 [ResizeImage](/Cxx/Images/ResizeImage)| vtkImageResize vtkImageSincInterpolator| Resize an image using a sinc interpolator.
 [ResizeImageDemo](/Cxx/Images/ResizeImageDemo)| vtkImageResize vtkImageSincInterpolator| Demonstrate allsinc interpolators to resize an image.
+[VTKSpectrum](/Cxx/ImageProcessing/VTKSpectrum) | vtkImageFFT vtkImageFourierCenter vtkImageLogarithmicScale vtkImageMagnitude | The discrete Fourier transform changes an image from the spatial domain into the frequency domain, where each pixel represents a sinusoidal function.
+This figure shows an image and its power spectrum displayed using a logarithmic transfer function.

 ## Widgets